packetflinger/q2rcon/README.md

 ```
 q2rcon [--config <alternate_configfile>] <server_name> <console_cmd>`
 ```

-The `-v` flag is for verbose output, giving you slightly more info.
-The `-c` flag is to specify a config file other than `~/.q2server.json`.

 The `<server_name>` argument matches the "name" field in the server definitions.
 The `<console_cmd>` argument is the command you would normally enter into